AndrDm/blog/content/kb/msys/msys.md

 ---
-title: How to indtsll gcc and clang on Windows using MSYS
+title: How to install gcc and clang on Windows using MSYS
 date: 2025-04-30
 authorbox: false
 sidebar: false